-2.4.1 Action 4.1 - Establish Regional Commercial Quotas for Atlantic Migratory Group & Mackerel 4.4.1.1 Direct and Indirect Effects on the Physical/Biological Environments .
-121 4.4.1.2 Direct and Indirect Effects on the Economic Environment .
-121 4.4.1.3 Direct and Indirect Effects on the Social Environment 126 4.4.1.4 Direct and Indirect Effects on the Administrative Environment .
-128 2.4.2 Action 4.2 - Establish Regional Commercial Quotas for Atlantic Migratory Group Spanish Mackerel. .
-129 4.4.2.1 Direct and Indirect Effects on the Physical/Biological Environments 130 4.4.2.2 Direct and Indirect Effects on the Economic Environment 130 4.4.2.3 Direct and Indirect Effects on the Social Environment 136 4.4.2.4 Direct and Indirect Effects on the Administrative Environment 137 4.5 Action 5: Modify the Framework Procedure.
-138 4.5.1 Direct and Indirect Effects on the Physical/Biological Environment 139 4.5.2 Direct and Indirect Effects on the Economic Environment 139 4.5.3 Direct and Indirect Effects on the Social Environment 140 4.5.4 Direct and Indirect Effects on the Administrative Environment 141 4.6 Action 6: Modify the Gulf and Atlantic Migratory Group Cobia Annual Catch Limits (ACLs) and Annual Catch Targets (ACTs) 4.6.1 Direct and Indirect Effects on the Physical/Biological Environment 143 4.6.2 Direct and Indirect Effects on the Economic Environment 144 4.6.3 Direct and Indirect Effects on the Social Environment 152 4.6.4 Direct and Indirect Effects on the Administrative Environment 153 4.7 Cumulative Effects Analysis 153 Chapter 5.
-Regulatory Impact Review 159 5.1 Introduction 159 5.2 Problems and Objectives 159 5.3 Methodology and Framework for Analysis 159 5.4 Description of the Fishery 159 5.5 Effects on Management Measures 159 5.6 Public and Private Costs of Regulations 161 5.7 Determination of Significant Regulatory Action 161 Chapter 6.
-Regulatory Flexibility ACT Analysis 163 6.1 Introduction 163 6.2 Statement of the need for, objective of, and legal basis for the rule 163
+4.4.1 Action 4.1 - Establish Commercial Quotas for Atlantic Migratory Group King Mackerel 117 4.4.1.1 Direct and Indirect Effects on the Physical/Biological Environments 4.4.1.2 Direct and Indirect Effects on the Economic Environment 4.4.1.3 Direct and Indirect Effects on the Social Environment 4.4.1.4 Direct and Indirect Effects on the Administrative Environment 4.4.2 Action 4.2 - Establish Regional Commercial Quotas for Atlantic Migratory Gro Spanish Mackerel.
+4.4.2.1 Direct and Indirect Effects on the Physical/Biological Environments 4.4.2.1 Direct and Indirect Effects on the Economic Environment 4.4.2.3 Direct and Indirect Effects on the Social Environment 4.4.2.4 Direct and Indirect Effects on the Administrative Environment 4.4.2.4 Direct and indirect Effects on the Administrative Environment 4.5.1 Direct and Indirect Effects on the Physical/Biological Environment 4.5.2 Direct and Indirect Effects on the Economic Environment 4.5.3 Direct and Indirect Effects on the Social Environment 4.5.4 Direct and Indirect Effects on the Administrative Environment 4.6 Action 6: Modify the Gulf and Atlantic Migratory Group Cobia Annual Catch Limit (ACLs) and Annual Catch Targets (ACTs) 4.6.1 Direct and Indirect Effects on the Physical/Biological Environment 140 4.6.2 Direct and Indirect Effects on the Economic Environment 141 4.6.3 Direct and Indirect Effects on the Social Environment 149 4.6.4 Direct and Indirect Effects on the Administrative Environment 150 4.7 Cumulative Effects Analysis 150 Chapter 5.
+Regulatory Impact Review 156 5.1 Introduction 156 5.2 Problems and Objectives 156 5.3 Methodology and Framework for Analysis 156 5.4 Description of the Fishery 156 5.5 Effects on Management Measures 156 5.6 Public and Private Costs of Regulations 158 5.7 Determination of Significant Regulatory Action 158 Chapter 6.
+Regulatory Flexibility ACT Analysis 159 6.1 Introduction 159 6.2 Statement of the need for, objective of, and legal basis for the rule 159

-6.3 Description and estimate of the number of small entities to which the proposed action would apply 6.4 Description of the projected reporting, record-keeping and other compliance requiren of the proposed rule, including an estimate of the classes of small entities which will subject to the requirement and the type of professional skills necessary for the preparatof the report or records be ation 6.5 Identification of all relevant federal rules, which may duplicate, overlap or conflict w the proposed rule 6.6 Significance of economic impacts on a substantial number of small entities 163 6.7 Description of the significant alternatives to the proposed action and discussion of ho the alternatives attempt to minimize economic impacts on small entities Chapter 7.
-List of Preparers/Reviewers 164 Chapter 8.
-List of Agencies AND Organizations Consulted 165 Chapter 9.
-References 166 IPCC (Intergovernmental Panel on Climate Change).
-2007.
-Contribution of Working Groto the Fourth Assessment Report of the Intergovernmental Panel on Climate Change.
-Parry, O.F.
-Canziani, J.P.
-Palutikof, P.J. van der Linden and C.E.
-Hanson (eds).
-Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA.
-M.L.
-Appendix A. Alternatives Considered but Rejected Appendix B. Other Applicable Law Appendix C. Summaries of Public Comments Received Appendix D. Bycatch Practicability Analysis (BPA) Appendix E. Decisions Tools 209
+6.3 Description and estimate of the number of small entities to which the proposed action would apply 160 6.4 Description of the projected reporting, record-keeping and other compliance requirement of the proposed action, including an estimate of the classes of small entities which will subject to the requirement and the type of professional skills necessary for the preparat of the report or records be Identification of all relevant federal rules, which may duplicate, overlap or conflict with the proposed action 6.6 Significance of economic impacts on a substantial number of small entities 161 Description of the significant alternatives to the proposed action and discussion of how the alternatives attempt to minimize economic impacts on small entities Chapte er 7.
+List of Preparers/Reviewers 166 Chapte er 8.
+List of Agencies and Organizations Consulted 167 Chapte er 9.
+References 168 Appen dix A. Alternatives Considered but Rejected 175 Appen dix B. Other Applicable Law 182 Appen dix C. Summaries of Public Comments Received 185 Appen dix D. Bycatch Practicability Analysis (BPA) 214 Δnnen dix F. Decisions Tools 228